Kairotic/mistakes/08_wwl.md

 # Pattern matrix warp weighted loom simulation

-One of the main objectives of the weavecoding project was to provide a simulation of the warp weighted loom to use in demonstrations in order to explore ancient weaving techniques.
-Beyond the previous weavecoding simulations we needed to show the actual weaving process, rather than the end result, in order to explain how the structures and patterns emerge.
+One of the main objectives of the WeaveCoding project was to provide a simulation of the warp weighted loom to use in demonstrations in order to explore ancient weaving techniques.
+Beyond our previous simulations we needed to show the actual weaving process, rather than the end result, in order to explain how the structures and patterns emerge.
 Weaving is very much a 3 dimensional process and our previous visualisations failed to show this well.